 In addition to her extensive work in public health, Sonia founded a consulting business to offer professional grant research, proposal writing, strategic planning, and evaluation services to non-profit organizations, schools, faith-based organizations, and businesses.
 Sonia is a Certified Health Education Specialist and a Certified Grants Consultant.

-Sonia is also a practicing attorney in the state of Maryland, and an active member of the Bar Association of Montgomery County, Maryland’s and Maryland State Bar Association’s pro bono programs, where she provides free legal representation and advice to low-income residents.
+Sonia is also a practicing attorney in the state of Maryland, and an active member of the Bar Association of Montgomery County, Maryland’s pro bono program, where she provides free legal representation and advice to low-income residents.

 A native of Brooklyn, NY, Sonia has made it her professional mission to be a force for change to eliminate health disparities and barriers to health care access in the U.S. She used her personal experiences of facing frustrations navigating the health care system while caring for her sick mother and working with increasingly reduced resources at the health department as the impetuses for her to pursue her Master and Law degrees, so she would have the skills to work with entities that influence U.S. health law and policy.
 Her work to date has brought attention to barriers to access to life-saving curative treatments for Hepatitis C patients, state violations of federal disability rights laws, and challenges that limit or preclude access to affordable health care for many Americans.